simmwill/thesis_timeseries/analytic_plan.md

     childhood wasting?
 (In other words: can weekly weather factors explain departures in wasting prevalence from the usual seasonal pattern?)
-2.  **Between/across years.** Are there climatic predictors of the timing and magnitude of specific seasonal wasting patterns seen across years (i.e. the observed ‘wasting season’ from May to October)?
+2.  **Between/across years.** Do anomalies predict the timing and magnitude of specific seasonal wasting patterns seen across years (i.e. the observed ‘wasting season’ from May to October)?

 For both questions, our exposure variables of focus will comprise day- or week-level weather factors: precipitation, maximum temperature, and